What Fans Thought of NASCAR’s TV Coverage in 2025

 The NASCAR Broadcast Fan Ratings Tracker

-Each week after the race, we will:
+Each week after the race, we:

-Fan Response So Far
+Fan Response

 TNT debuted with a thrilling race at Atlanta, the track’s second event of the season.
 However, reviews of the broadcast were mixed.
 While some praised the energy of the coverage, others saw it as a clear downgrade from Prime, citing the return of full-screen green-flag commercials, poor audio mixing, and questionable camera angles.
 Despite falling short of Prime’s standard, many fans still considered it an improvement over FOX.

 NBC’s broadcast offered little that felt new.
 Aside from a refreshed graphic package, modeled after Prime Video’s earlier design this year, initially, fans generally found the coverage largely unchanged, describing the overall experience as average.
+One major criticism faced, however, was the lack of post-race coverage, as well as fewer races on the big NBC.

 Latest Poll Results